malloydata/malloy/packages/malloy-syntax-highlight/README.md

 Malloy is an experimental language for describing data relationships and transformations.
 It is both a semantic modeling language and a querying language that runs queries against a relational database.
 Malloy currently supports BigQuery and Postgres, as well as querying Parquet and CSV files via DuckDB.

 Currently, two other dialects of Malloy are supported in addition to the standard syntax used in `.malloy` files: the Malloy notebook format (`.malloynb`) and Malloy SQL (`.malloysql`).
 Ensuring the visual and semantic accuracy of the syntax highlighting provided by each dialects' TextMate grammars was previously done through manual verification alone and often caused syncing issues between Malloy packages that each maintained their own copy of these grammars.
 Thus, this package can be pulled into only the Malloy repos that need it and includes a test runner to verify the semantic and visual accuracy of syntax highlighting provided by our TextMate grammars.
-Additionally, the need to maintain a Monarch grammar for Malloy has necessitated the inclusion of a both a script to generate Monarch grammars from ground truth TextMate grammars as well as infrastructure to test all Monarch grammars for parity with their TextMate counterparts.
+Additionally, the need to maintain a Monarch grammar for Malloy has necessitated the inclusion of both a script to generate Monarch grammars from ground truth TextMate grammars as well as infrastructure to test all Monarch grammars for parity with their TextMate counterparts.

-## Generating a ground-truth tokenization artififact
+## Generating a ground-truth tokenization artifact

-This pakcage uses the term tokenization(s) to refer to a ground-truth artifact containing information about the scope names (ex. constant.numeric.date, keyword.control.select) and the color data (hex string color represenation) applied to certain patterns in user-defined blocks of text.
+This package uses the term tokenization(s) to refer to a ground-truth artifact containing information about the scope names (ex. constant.numeric.date, keyword.control.select) and the color data (hex string color representation) applied to certain patterns in user-defined blocks of text.
 See `grammars/malloy/malloyTestInput` for an example of these user-defined blocks.
 Each inner array represents a block of lines to tokenize and highlight, and we would like these blocks to exhaust the constructs that our language supports through definitions that at least somewhat resemble valid user-written Malloy code.
 See `grammars/malloy/tokenizations/darkPlus.ts` for an example of a tokenization artifact.
-Each tokenization artifiact also identifies the indices where new scope names or new colors begin in the test input.
+Each tokenization artifact also identifies the indices where new scope names or new colors begin in the test input.

-Since TextMate grammars are used to provide syntax highlighting for Malloy dialects in VSCode and Monarch grammars do the same for the Monaco editor, both of which are Microsoft products with builtin theme support, color data from these testes dependens on VSCode themes to map many scope names to one color.
+Since TextMate grammars are used to provide syntax highlighting for Malloy dialects in VSCode and Monarch grammars do the same for the Monaco editor, both of which are Microsoft products with builtin theme support, color data from these tests depends on VSCode themes to map many scope names to one color.
 While the notion of themes is far broader than what VSCode has championed, many code editors go out of their way to support custom theming and even pull in existing VSCode themes due to their ubiquity.
 This package allows us to run TextMate tests against the VSCode Dark Plus (Dark+) and Light Plus (Light+) themes, which are two of the richest, most ubiquitous themes offered by VSCode.
 Read more about sourcing these themes in `themes/THEMES.md`.

 Another motivator for tracking color data is ensuring parity between our two current grammar formats, which is impossible to do using scope names alone because TextMate applies many scope names to patterns while Monaco only applies one per pattern.
 The task of knowing which TextMate scope name will actually be selected to style text matching these patterns is determined entirely by the theme that the editor is using, which also provides access to color data.
-Besides,the ultimate goal is to ensure that users see the same colors across environments, so what better way to do this than by inspecting colors programatically?
+Besides,the ultimate goal is to ensure that users see the same colors across environments, so what better way to do this than by inspecting colors programmatically?

 To create a ground truth tokenization artifact, you can use `scripts/generateLanguageTokenizationFile.ts` and change the config object passed into the `generateTokenizationFile(...)` function.
 An example config object can be found at `test/config/textmate/malloyDarkPlusConfig.ts`.
 Note that we can only generate tokenization artifacts from TextMate grammars at the moment since most other syntax highlighters are downstream from these ones.
 To run an example of generating an artifact, use: